 This is Appendix C of the paper Smit et al. (2017).

-I delved deeper into the patterns of -diversity by examining the properties of the full dissimilarity matrix, which gives regional -diversity mentioned above.
-This matrix describes all pairwise combinations of sections (582 – 1 = 3363), and as such gives us a regional perspective (Anderson et al. 2013).
+The full dissimilarity matrix reveals more of the \(\beta\)-diversity pattern, giving the regional \(\beta\)-diversity mentioned above.
+This matrix describes all pairwise combinations of sections (58 choose 2 = 3363), and so provides a regional perspective (Anderson et al. 2013).

-The usual visualisation approach is to plot the dissimilarity metric as a function of geographical distance along the gradient or with respect to the distance between corresponding pairs of sections (e.g. Nekola et al. 1999; Davidar et al. 2007); these visualisations are provided here.
-The plots of dissimilarities were colour-coded according to the bioregion to which the section pairs belong (the Benguela Marine Province (BMP; 1–17), the Benguela-Agulhas Transition Zone (B-ATZ; 18–22), the Agulhas Marine Province (AMP; 19–43/44 — the location of this transition is somewhat uncertain at this stage) and the East Coast Transition Zone (ECTZ; 44/45–58) (sensu Bolton and Anderson 2004) to distinguish bioregional properties of species distribution from the wider geographical scale structure along the whole coastline.
+Plotting the dissimilarity metric against geographical distance, along the gradient or between corresponding pairs of sections, is the usual approach (e.g., Nekola et al. 1999; Davidar et al. 2007), and these visualisations are provided here.
+The plots of dissimilarities are colour-coded by the bioregion to which the section pairs belong, namely the Benguela Marine Province (BMP; 1–17), the Benguela-Agulhas Transition Zone (B-ATZ; 18–22), the Agulhas Marine Province (AMP; 19–43/44; the location of this transition remains uncertain), and the East Coast Transition Zone (ECTZ; 44/45–58) (sensu Bolton and Anderson 2004).
+The colour coding separates bioregional properties of species distribution from the wider geographical-scale structure along the whole coastline.

-In doing so, the change in \(\beta\)-diversity per unit of separating distance between sections (km-1) could be calculated for each bioregion using linear regression.
-Since the connectivity between sections is constrained by their location along the shore, I calculated the distances between sections not as ‘as the crow flies’ distances (e.g. Section 1 is not connected in a straight line to Section 58 because of the intervening land in-between), but as the great circle geodesic distances between each pair of sections along a network of connected sections (vertices on a network graph).
-In other words, travelling from Section 1 to Section 58 requires travelling first along the coast through Section 2, then Section 3, and eventually all the way up to Section 58.
-The total distance between a pair of arbitrary sections is therefore the cumulative sum of the great circle distances between each consecutive pair of intervening sections along the ‘route’.
-This information is encapsulated as a square geodesic distance matrix, and can supply the distance along the abscissa against which species dissimilarities are plotted along the ordinate.
-The plots showing the relationship between -diversity with distance are limited because they do not provide a geographical context.
+The change in \(\beta\)-diversity per unit of separating distance between sections (km-1) can then be calculated for each bioregion by linear regression.
+Because the connectivity between sections is constrained by their location along the shore, I calculated the distances not as ‘as the crow flies’ straight lines (Section 1, for instance, is not joined directly to Section 58 because of the intervening land), but as the great circle geodesic distances between each pair of sections along a network of connected sections (vertices on a network graph).
+Travelling from Section 1 to Section 58 means moving along the coast through Section 2, then Section 3, and on to Section 58.
+The total distance between any two sections is the cumulative sum of the great circle distances between each consecutive pair of intervening sections along the ‘route’.
+This information is encapsulated as a square geodesic distance matrix, which supplies the distance along the abscissa against which species dissimilarities are plotted on the ordinate.
+Plots of \(\beta\)-diversity against distance are limited because they lack a geographical context.

-To overcome this problem, I relied on a visualisation technique not commonly found in biogeographical studies to explicitly provide the geographical context.
-I structured the sections as vertices of a network graph and assigned to them their geographical coordinates to force a familiar layout of the graph — when plotted on geographic coordinates, the sections form a map of South Africa.
-The species dissimilarities were assigned as edge weights (the lines connecting the 58 coastal sections) between pairs of sections, and added to the map.
-The weights are directly proportional to the thickness of the edges, and colours assigned to vertices (points, or the 58 coastal sections) cluster the sections into their bioregions.
-Initially I used the igraph package that many people rave about, but I found it bothersome.
-So I devised a cunning way to create network graphs from scratch with some dplyr and ggplot2 magic.
-I suppose that if I really wanted to I could have made neat functions here (and elsewhere) to reduce some of the repetitive nature of my code, but I really couldn’t be bother doing that.
+To provide the geographical context, I relied on a visualisation technique rarely used in biogeographical studies.
+I structured the sections as vertices of a network graph and gave them their geographical coordinates to force a familiar layout.
+When plotted on geographic coordinates, the sections form a map of South Africa.
+The species dissimilarities are assigned as edge weights (the lines connecting the 58 coastal sections) between pairs of sections and added to the map.
+Edge thickness is directly proportional to the weight, and the colours of the vertices (points, the 58 coastal sections) group the sections into their bioregions.
+I first tried the igraph package, but found it awkward for forcing a geographic layout, so I built the network graphs directly with dplyr and ggplot2.
+The code below is repetitive and could be wrapped into a function, but I have left each bioregion explicit so that every step of the construction stays visible.

 # Visualise the pairwise dissimilarities as network graphs where the